-By Ehren Allen PT
+By Ehren Allen PT, Certified Manual Therapist

 It is also possible to get tendonitis in the biceps tendon in the front of the elbow.
 This may cause pain with lifting or bending the elbow.

 Typically, pain in a joint will improve as the body works through the inflammatory process.
-If the pain has not improved in 3 to 4 weeks, it may be time to see a doctor for further evaluation.
-If pain is in the left arm and elbow, and there is no known cause, it can be a sign of a cardiac event and a doctor should be consulted quickly. typically, those symptoms are accompanied by shortness of breath and chest pain, but not always.
+When the pain has not improved in 3 to 4 weeks, it may be time to see a doctor for further evaluation. f there is no known cause of pain in the left arm and elbow, it can be a sign of a cardiac event and a doctor should be consulted quickly.
+Typically, those symptoms are accompanied by shortness of breath and chest pain, but not always.

 If there is trauma to the elbow with severe pain, swelling, or deformity, then see a doctor immediately to determine if there is a fracture or dislocation.

 How Do I Stop My Elbow From Hurting?
-What Is The Home Remedy For Elbow Pain?

-JOI Rehab Treats Elbow Pain With Physical Therapy
+JOI Rehab Physical Therapy

 There are different treatments for the various sources of pain.
 The first step in rehab is to determine why the pain is occurring.
 If it is from a sport, then we would look at the athlete’s biomechanics.
 If the pain is coming from work, then we would look at their ergonomics at work.
 JOI Rehab could also use modalities such as laser and the Graston technique to help manage the pain.